ichisemasashi/clojure_books/SWE/docs/CHAPTER 03.md

 ### Updating documentation

 The first time you learn something is the best time to see ways that the existing documentation and training materials can be improved.
 By the time you’ve absorbed and understood a new process or system, you might have forgotten what was difficult or what simple steps were missing from the “Getting Started” documentation.
 At this stage, if you find a mistake or omission in the documentation, fix it!
 Leave the campground cleaner than you found it,(*7) and try to update the documents yourself, even when that documentation is owned by a different part of the organization.
-At Google, engineers feel empowered to update documentation regardless of who owns it --- and we often do --- even if the fix is as small as correcting a typo.
+At Google, engineers feel empowered to update documentation regardless of who owns it—and we often do—even if the fix is as small as correcting a typo.
 This level of community upkeep increased notably with the introduction of g3doc,(*8) which made it much easier for Googlers to find a documentation owner to review their suggestion.
 It also leaves an auditable trail of change history no different than that for code.

 ### Creating documentation